FBI Boston History

 The closure was short lived, as the Bureau stepped up its work in response to the rise of violent gangsters and Attorney General Homer Cummings’ resulting “war on crime.”
 In September 1933, the office was reopened with more than 100 employees under the leadership of Special Agent in Charge C.D.
 McKean.
 The office began investigations throughout New England, hunting for its own “public enemies.”

 One of those notorious criminals was Alfred Brady, who had formed a gang in Indiana with several friends in 1935.
-Though small in number, Brady and his band committed some 200 robberies, four murders, and countless assaults.
+Though small in number, Brady and his band committed some 150 robberies, at least one murder, and countless assaults.
 Brady even bragged that his exploits “would make Dillinger look like a piker.”
-Although the gang hid out in Philadelphia, Brady and his men thought Maine would be the perfect, out of the way place to buy guns and ammunition.
+Although the gang hid out in Philadelphia and other locations, Brady and his men thought Maine would be the perfect, out of the way place to buy guns and ammunition.
 This was a mistake.
-Store clerks in a Bangor, Maine sporting supply store became suspicious of the men and alerted authorities.
+The manager of a Bangor, Maine sporting goods store became suspicious of the men and alerted authorities.
 On October 9, 1937, 15 FBI agents—along with Indiana and Maine State Police—arrived in town.
-A few days later, the gang returned to Bangor to pick up a Thompson sub-machine gun they had ordered from one of the stores.
+On October 12, the gang returned to Bangor to pick up a Thompson sub-machine gun and clips they had ordered from one of the stores.
 Agents from the Boston Division and elsewhere, Maine State Police, and local police staked out the store.
 When the criminals returned to get their guns, they were surrounded.
-A gunfight erupted, and in less than four minutes, Brady and two of his men were dead and a fourth gangster was in custody.
+A gunfight erupted, and in less than four minutes, Brady and one of his men were dead, and a third gangster was in custody.
 The fight remains fixed in the memories of Bangor, Maine and the Boston Division to this day.

 By the end of 1937, the Boston office had more than 125 special agents and support personnel handling nearly 700 cases.